 For the purpose of this review, I received a complimentary 1-year subscription from MasterClass but assessed the account creation and payment process independently.
 The checkout process is straightforward—under “View Plans,” select the subscription plan of your choice.
 You will then input your email address in the pop-up that appears.
 Next, the payment total appears at the top of the pop-up, and below you can type in your credit card information (Visa, Mastercard, American Express, and Discover are accepted) and click “Place Secure Order.”
 It’s important to note here that MasterClass is billed annually.
-If you look up “how much is masterclass,” you might see the monthly cost of $15 and assume you’ll be paying month to month.
+If you look up “how much is MasterClass,” you might see the monthly cost of $15 and assume you’ll be paying month to month.
 The payment total also appears in a very small font in the payment window, so if you weren’t paying close attention it would be possible to miss this.
-There are occasional sales and promotions—at the time that I tested MasterClass, the Duo and Family plans were discounted to the price of the lowest tier at $15 per month.
-It was unclear how long this promotion ran, but I noticed it had ended by the following week.
-Without sales or promotions, you can expect to pay a total of $180, $240, or $276 for a 1-year subscription, depending on your plan.
+There are occasional sales and promotions; without these, you can expect to pay a total of $120, $180, or $240 for a 1-year subscription, depending on your plan.

 Once you create your MasterClass account, the entire library of classes is fair game.
 There is no need to “enroll” in a class; you can start watching anytime (this may not be true of the “Sessions,” which follow a more structured timeline).
 One of the first things I noticed after logging in was a notification telling me I had 1 week to send my three “Guest Passes” to friends.
 Recipients would get 14 days of access to the entire course library.
 This was a unique feature I had not seen before on similar platforms.

 Classes at Your Fingertips